Matthew-Curry/re-region-api/README.md

   * AWS CodePipeline with integration with this repository to deploy changes
   * AWS Codebuild
      * Runs Unit tests defined in the repo's "test" folder
-     * Builds Docker images from this repository's code and deploys to ECR
+     * Builds Docker images from this repository's code and pushes to ECR
      * Deploys run_server.sh and docker-compose.yml files from repo to S3 used to start the application containers (these are pulled onto the EC2).

 ## Source Data